-It's Saturday afternoon and I'm heading to the pub to meet up with my mates, blissfully unaware that I'm about to be confronted with my singledom in an incredibly sobering (ahem) light.
+It's Saturday arvo and I'm heading to the pub to meet up with my mates, blissfully unaware that I'm about to be confronted with my singledom in an incredibly sobering (ahem) light.
 As I sit down, I glance around at my group of friends.
 I do some very basic maths.
 I'm the 13th wheel.

 I've become quite used to being the token single friend in my group, even though I've had several long(ish)-term relationships.
 But in comparison, my chops in the committed relationship game have clearly fallen short.
 This is because most of my friends have been dating each other for over ten years.